odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

       _rec_name = 'id'
       _auto = False

-``_auto = False`` indicates that we do not want to store the model in the database and we will create a custom table by overriding the ``BaseModel.init()`` method. ``_rec_name`` indicates which of the model's fields represents a record's name (i.e. the name that will be used in the navigation breadcrumb when opening a record's form view).
-In this case I left it as 'id' because our property offers don't have a name.
+``_auto = False`` indicates that we do not want to store the model in the database, and we will create a custom table by overriding the ``BaseModel.init()`` method. ``_rec_name`` indicates which of the model's fields represents a record's name (i.e. the name that will be used in the navigation breadcrumb when opening a record's form view).
+In this case, I left it as 'id' because our property offers don't have a name.
 We will need the `tools` import later (i.e.
-``odoo/odoo/tools``, which is full of all sort of useful helper methods you will probably use in the future).
-Note that it is standard to include ``report`` in the model name.
+``odoo/odoo/tools``, which is full of all sorts of useful helper methods you will probably use in the future).
+Note that it is standard to include ``report`` in the model's name.

-Remember your new model will need to be added to your security file like you learned in :ref:`howto/rdtraining/05_securityintro`!
+Remember, your new model will need to be added to your security file, as you learned in :ref:`howto/rdtraining/05_securityintro`!

 Then we define the fields we need for our dashboard the same way as any other model (like you learned in :ref:`howto/rdtraining/04_basicmodel`), except that every field is ``readonly=True``.
-After all, our model is for readonly purposes only.
+After all, our model is for read-only purposes only.

 Now we override the ``BaseModel.init()`` method mentioned earlier::